Dear Wise Woman,

 • linens, blanket and pillow if you have a cabin registration

-• Note : the evenings and early morning does get a little chilly - bring an extra blanket
+• Note : the evenings and early morning do get a little chilly - bring an extra blanket

 • yoga mat (for attending movement sessions)